ehrpg/rules/docs/charactercreation/secondary.md

 Whenever you do a skill check, do movement using speed or try to damage someone in melee you can spend effort to boost that skill.

-Effort regenerates completly after a full rest of eight hours.
+Effort regenerates completely after a full rest of eight hours.

 ## Carrying Capacity

 The maximum weight a character can carry for a longer period of time is defined by adding the character's constitution and strength rank to 10.
-The result is the amount of kgs the character carry around with him.
+The result is the amount of kgs (kilograms) the character can carry around with him.

 <div class="formula formula-top formula-bottom">
 Carrying Capacity = <span data-bracket-bottom="base">10</span>